suphiyasin/instagram-advanced-user-finder/README.md

 <li>Step 3 if it is not saturday or sunday then contact me and get api key for free</li>
   </b><br/>

+# How to use
+<b>Your panel is /userpanel/ backend is only where the api files are</b>
+So Login Name : userpanel
+Login password : Enter the api key that I gave you for free on Saturday and Sunday.
+If we are not on saturday or sunday please contact me on telegram.

 # How to use Collector For User
 <b>
 First, find 1 user with the features you are looking for manually. then the username<br/>